 Sales of a substantial number of shares of our common stock in the public market could occur at any time after the expiration of the lock-up agreements described in the "Underwriting" section of this prospectus.
 These sales, or the market perception that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-After this offering, we will have 31,793,845 shares of common stock outstanding.
+After this offering, we will have 31,393,845 shares of common stock outstanding, assuming that we sell the number of shares set forth on the cover page of this prospectus.
 Shares issued and sold in this offering may be resold in the public market immediately without restriction, unless purchased by our affiliates.
 A significant portion of our shares outstanding prior to the completion of this offering will be subject to the lock-up agreements described in "Underwriting."
 If, after the end of such lock-up agreements, these stockholders sell substantial amounts of our securities in the public market, or the market perceives that such sales may occur, the market price of our shares and our ability to raise capital through an issue of equity securities in the future could be adversely affected.
 We have also entered into a registration rights agreement pursuant to which we have agreed under specified circumstances to file a registration statement to register the resale of shares of common stock held by some of our existing stockholders, as well as to cooperate in specified public offerings of such shares.